 You will be presented with challenges such as reading an article, listening to a podcast, reflecting on personal experience and more.
 Participation in an activity like this helps us to discover how racial injustice and social injustice impact our community, to connect with one another, and to identify ways to dismantle racism and other forms of discrimination.
 This is an exciting opportunity to dive deep into racial equity and social justice.
 We hope you will join us on this journey and we can’t wait to get started!

-SAVE THE DATE: STAND AGAINST RACISM CHALLENGE 2022
+REGISTER FOR THE 2022 STAND AGAINST RACISM CHALLENGE

 The first official Stand Against Racism Challenge launches Monday, April 4th.
 With all new content and challenge material, you won’t want to miss this!
-Registration for the Challenge opens February 7th.
+Registration for the Challenge is open today!

 Challenge yourself to invest in your racial equity and social justice development by joining $21for21.
 Racial equity work is consistently underfunded and we your help to provide high quality programming like the Stand Against Racism Challenge.
 Make a $21 investment in your anti-racist development and encourage 21 other people to take the challenge and match your investment.